 The foregoing discussion is primarily applicable to end-loaded tension and compression connections, but for connection lengths less than or equal to 38 in.
 (950 mm) it is applied to all connections to maintain simplicity.
 For shear-type connections used in beams and girders with lengths greater than 38 in.
-(950 mm), there is no need to tions are shown in Figure C-J3.1.
+(950 mm), there is no need to make the second reduction.
+Examples of end-loaded and non-end-loaded connections are shown in Figure C-J3.1.